 PCH Updates and Information for the Community

-Visitors under the age of 18 will not be permitted.
+Children (visitors) under the age of 18 years old will not be allowed.

 Call4Calm Free Text Line (Illinois Department of Human Services' Mental Health Division)